CFDScript/CFDScript/CONTRIBUTING.md

 ## Contributing to CFDScript

 Thank you for your interest in contributing!</br>
-CFDScript is in early under development with continuous addition of new features and improvements.
+CFDScript is in early development with continuous addition of new features and improvements.
 To ensure a smooth and collaborative development process, please review and follow the guidelines.

 ## Contribution Guidelines